Arkadeep01/AI_Powered_Medical_Diagnosis_System/README.md

 ⚡ Features
 🧠 Multi-disease prediction
 ⚡ Fast ML inference
-📊 Real-time input analysis
+📊 Real-time analysis
-🎯 Clean dashboard UI
+🎨 Clean dashboard UI
 🌐 Cloud deployment ready
-🔒 Production Notes
-Uses dynamic $PORT for deployment
-Optimized Docker build
-.dockerignore reduces image size
-SSL handled by hosting platform
 🚀 Future Enhancements
 📈 Explainable AI
 🧑‍⚕️ Doctor dashboard
 📱 Mobile app
-📊 Visualization graphs
+📊 Visual analytics
-🤖 Conversational chatbot integration
 ⭐ Support

 If you like this project:

 ⭐ Star the repo
 🔁 Share it
-💼 Add to portfolio
+💼 Use in portfolio